 If your Jiobit isn't updating location, start with the three most common fixes: toggle Airplane mode on for 30 seconds then off, make sure Background App Refresh is enabled for the Jiobit app, and confirm the battery is above 30%.
-These three steps resolve about 80% of Jiobit location update issues.
+These three steps resolve most Jiobit location update issues.

 A Jiobit tracker that stops updating is usually a connectivity problem, not a hardware failure.
 The device uses GPS, cellular, Wi-Fi, and Bluetooth to determine location, and any one of those signals dropping can stall updates.

-- Toggling Airplane mode forces cellular and Wi-Fi radios to restart, fixing most connection glitches in under a minute
+- Toggling Airplane mode forces cellular and Wi-Fi radios to restart, which can clear short connection glitches quickly

 - Background App Refresh must be set to "Always" for the Jiobit app on iOS, or location updates stop when the app is closed